DIAMOND HACKS 2020

-Are you a college student interested in software development, computer science, or design?
+Are you interested in software development, computer science, or design?

 Looking to make some new friends and connections while building your skill set?

 Come check out DiamondHacks, the annual hackathon hosted by the Women in Computer Science organization at NC State University!

 DiamondHacks is a hackathon geared towards underrepresented genders in tech.
 What do we mean by that?
 Our mission to increase women, non-binary, gender fluid and other underrepresented groups in tech.
 We welcome anyone who supports our mission!

 We want to create an open and welcoming environment for minorities to come and learn about building awesome software applications!